-The Effect of Product Misperception on Economic Outcomes: Evidence from the Extended Warranty Market
+The Effect of Product Misperception on Economic Outcomes: Evidence from the Extended Warranty Market, Review of Economic Studies

 Jose Miguel Abito, Yuval Salant

 Abito, Miguel Jose, and Yuval Salant.
-2016.
+2019.
 The Effect of Product Misperception on Economic Outcomes: Evidence from the Extended Warranty Market.
+Review of Economic Studies.
+86(6): 2285-2318.